 - Report files are produced centrally for all migrations.

-- Log files for individual user migrations are produced on the slave server that performed that user migration (usually only needed if something goes wrong).
-CloudMigrator includes tools for directly opening connections to slave servers.
+- Log files for individual user migrations are produced on the secondary server that performed that user migration (usually only needed if something goes wrong).
+CloudMigrator includes tools for directly opening connections to secondary servers.

-- Scaling of migrations can be achieved by installing more slave servers.
+- Scaling of migrations can be achieved by installing more secondary servers.
 These can be added dynamically, even while a migration is in progress and CloudMigrator will automatically allocate users to migrate to the servers.
-Generally, no administration is required of the slave servers.
+Generally, no administration is required of the secondary servers.